 The Cornell University Sorority and Fraternity community is committed to cultivating the intellectual, social, and ethical development of our members in an environment of freedom with responsibility.
 We believe a key component of student development is experiential learning; hence student self-governance is the cornerstone of the Sorority and Fraternity Judicial system.
-The Sorority and Fraternity Judicial System responds to a recognized organization's violations of the Expectations for Membership, the Recognition Policy for Sororites and Fraternaties, the Core Principals, the Sorority and Fraternity Event Management Guidelines, the Anti-hazing Policy, and any other related policies.
+The Sorority and Fraternity Judicial System responds to a recognized organization's violations of the Expectations for Membership, the Recognition Policy for Sororites and Fraternaties, the Sorority and Fraternity Event Management Guidelines, the Anti-hazing Policy, and any other related policies.
 The Office of Sorority and Fraternity Life staff will advise the adjudication of violations of any policy in conjunction with members of the Sorority and Fraternity Community.

 The advantage of a student-centered judicial process lies in the ability of its members to influence the attitudes and subsequent behavior of their peers through a formal proceeding.
 These procedures have been developed to promote fairness in resolution of sorority and fraternity disciplinary matters.
 All Sorority and Fraternity board proceedings are administrative in nature and are held independent of any criminal and/or civil proceedings that may be concurrently in process if the conduct in question is simultaneously in violation of federal, state or local laws.
 Notification of such violations will not modify the need to adjudicate the alleged misconduct through the Sorority and Fraternity Judicial system.